Support for Success

 Today, it can take up to 12.5 years to become a licensed architect.
 Through Clemson’s IPAL program you can do it in 6.5 years.

-Students selected for the IPAL program will commit to a coordinated work/study program that will include fulfilling Architectural Experience Program (AXP; formally known as IDP) internship credits and preparation for the Architectural Registration Examination (ARE).
-The IPAL academic track will require students to study both in Clemson and at the Clemson Architecture Center (CAC.C) in the new Clemson Design Center in Charleston (CDC.C), in a coordinated effort.
-The program is set up to provide a program of study that will include undergraduate and graduate study under the auspices of the IPAL track while at Clemson.
+Students selected for the IPAL program will commit to a coordinated work/study program that will include fulfilling Architectural Experience Program (AXP) internship credits and preparation for the Architectural Registration Examination (ARE).
+The IPAL academic track will require students to study both in Clemson and at the Clemson Architecture Center (CAC.C) in the Clemson Design Center in Charleston (CDC.C), in a coordinated effort.
+The program is set up to include undergraduate and graduate study under the auspices of the IPAL track while at Clemson.
 This coordinated effort will include a curriculum of study requiring AXP internships during summers both at Clemson and the CAC.C as well as during typical semester breaks.
 This accelerated approach will begin with a summer internship between the second and third years and each summer thereafter.
 This structured approach is designed to prepare students to be in a position to successfully complete the program and earn licensing at the time of graduation in the summer of the sixth year.
-A diagram of the sequence illustrating the course of study is provided on this page.
+Please see the sequence diagram illustrating the course of study.

 Upon completion of the undergraduate degree, successful students will have had the opportunity to satisfy up to 50% of all AXP requirements.
 Graduate studies will also take advantage of the fluid campus relationship in Charleston and will include preparation for the ARE — to be taken in the summers after the fifth and sixth years, in addition to the internships.